The New SEO: Why Trust and Expertise Matter More Than Keywords

 Experience: insights AI can’t replicate

-In the era of mass AI content, lived experience is one of the strongest ranking differentiators.
+In the era of mass AI content (honestly, will it ever go away?), lived experience is one of the strongest ranking differentiators.
 Google rewards content that demonstrates:

 Consistency: staying in your lane and publishing intentionally